SooryaGeorge7/Paint-In-Cafe/README.md

 * Provided alt for images incase images do not load.
 * Provided information for icons where no text was provided.
 * Provided a submit button in the contact form which will then direct you to a thank you page with navigation links still displayed so that you can navigate around the website more if needed.
-* Aria labels were implemented for links and videos.
+* Aria labels were implemented for links and videos.[Learnt you can use aria-labels for videos here](https://www.w3.org/WAI/PF/HTML/wiki/Media_Alt_Technologies)
 * Google font "Playfair display" was chosen carefully and i chose the pairing to this font "Open Sans" here [Playfair display pairing](https://typ.io/fonts/playfair_display#:~:text=Playfair%20Display%20is%20a%20serif,Work%20Sans%2C%20Circular%20and%20Georgia.).

 ---